 A Sore mouth vaccination is available for sheep and goats but is not recommended because it will contaminate a herd with the disease.
 Only previously exposed goats should get the vaccination.

 Vaccinations are good for a year and require a booster annually.
 Wait 21 days after vaccination to consume any goat products.
-For more information on Sore mouth, check out this article
+Click here for more information on Sore mouth.

 Pneumonia Pasteurellosia and Mannheimia Pneumonia